We have 3 spots remaining in the Vitrigraph Murrine Workshop

 • kilns will be available to use and fire on Saturday evening

-• Students will have access to supplies to create small fusions, during open studio time in the evening and use the live demo products.
+• Students will have access to demo products produces Saturday for creating small fusions (dots and flats), during open studio time in the evening.

 • Select Colors for day 2 Vitrigraph pull and pair students with instructors, kilns and partners